Parametric Social Identity Injection and Diversification in Public Opinion Simulation: Experiments and Results

 \subsection{Main Results}

 We evaluate different simulation methods by measuring how well they reproduce human survey outcomes.
 The main results are summarized in Table~\ref{tab:maintab}.
 Overall, PSII consistently achieves the best trade-off between accuracy and diversity across models, parameter settings, and question categories, substantially narrowing the gap between simulated and human survey responses.
+See Appendix~\ref{sec:addres1} for additional results.

-Under direct prompting, Mistral-24B produces responses most similar to human data, followed by LLaMA-3.1-8B and then the Qwen series.
+Under direct prompting, Mistral-24B produces responses most similar to human data, followed by Llama-3.1-8B and then the Qwen series.
 After incorporating PSII, all models exhibit marked gains in both accuracy and diversity.
-Among them, LLaMA benefits the most from PSII, , followed by Qwen2.5-7B.
+Among them, Llama-3.1-8B benefits the most from PSII, followed by Qwen2.5-7B.

 Performance also varies across question subsets.
 PSII performs best on the Economic Progress questions, while performance on Beliefs \& Life questions is relatively weaker.
 This suggests that questions related to economic evaluations may align more naturally with the structured representation shifts induced by PSII, while questions related to beliefs and values remain more challenging to simulate faithfully.